-The magnetic field gives us a layer out in space called the magnetosphere.
-It varies in distance but can extend up to 65,000 kilometers from Earth’s surface.
+“The magnetic field gives us a layer out in space called the magnetosphere high above in the atmosphere.
+It varies in distance but can extend up to 65,000 kilometers from Earth’s surface.”

-Do magnetic field lines and poles reverse?
+What are magnetic field lines and pole reversals?

 Earth’s magnetic field changes with time.
 It’s known to wander from place to place.
 And it doesn’t match with Earth’s geographic north and south poles.

 In the past, magnetic poles have reversed and even changed direction.
-This means that the north pole becomes the south pole and vice versa.
+This means that the North Pole becomes the South Pole and vice versa.

 There aren’t any patterns for magnetic pole reversals.
 They don’t reverse in regular intervals making them very unpredictable.

-Over the past 3 million years, the magnetic pole has reversed 12 times.
-We know this because we record reversals in iron-rich rocks that behave as magnets.
+“Over the past 3 million years, the magnetic pole has reversed 12 times.
+We know this because we record reversals in iron-rich rocks that behave like magnets.”

-What is the evidence of pole reversals?
+What is evidence of pole reversals?

 When magma cools, the magnetic material aligns with Earth’s magnetic field.
 As it solidifies, it locks the magnetic field orientation like a tiny compass.
-Based on the rocks magnetism, we can find the magnetic pole orientation.
+Based on the rock’s magnetism, we can find the magnetic pole orientation.

 So within the first layer of basaltic lava, magnetite records the north pole direction.
 Then for the next layer, the south pole becomes the north pole.